PreciselyData/cloudnative-geocoding/docker/geocoding-custom/README.md

 ## Build the sample application
 The sample is bundled with a gradle build script to help build, test, and package the project.
 There are several tasks associated with local development that can be helpful:
-* Unit tests can be executed using: `gradlew test`
+* Unit tests can be run using: `gradlew test`
-* The web service can be executed locally using: `gradlew bootRun` after which the service can be accessed locally with a URL, such as: http://localhost:8080/addressing/predict/usa?input=350%20jordan
+* The web service can be run locally using: `gradlew bootRun` after which the service can be accessed locally with a URL, such as: http://localhost:8080/addressing/predict/usa?input=350%20jordan

   Your service is ready to access when you see the following console message after executing `gradlew bootRun`: